Wondering how to self publish a book?

 Have you written a book and you’re not sure what to do next?
-Do you think self-publishing is too hard?
-Don’t know where to
+Are you wondering how to self publish your finished book?

 These days you don’t have to wait for a publisher to accept your book to get it out into the world.
 Now you can self-publish a book to the same standards as a major publisher.
 Self-publishing also usually takes about a quarter of the time compared to traditional publishing.
 And you have full control over the process.
 There’s a lot to like.